- Well-equipped base models

 The 2019 Odyssey packs a host of great standard and optional safety features.

-Federal testers gave last year's Odyssey a five-star overall score, including four stars in the calculated rollover resistance test.
+Federal testers gave this year's Odyssey a five-star overall score, including four stars in the calculated rollover resistance test.

 The IIHS is nearly as complimentary.
 The van was rated as a Top Safety Pick and earned top "Good" scores in all tests and a "Superior" rating for its automatic emergency braking.
 Top trims, Touring and Elite, get headlights rated as "Acceptable" by the IIHS.